 - One tablespoon of dried fruit

-Pulses, fruit juice and vegetable juice all count towards your five a day total.
+Pulses, unsweetened fruit juice and smoothies, and vegetable juice all count towards your five a day total.
 However they only count as one portion no matter how much you eat or drink.
 A 30-40g portion of dried fruit also counts but as it is so high in sugar it is recommended you only eat dried fruit at mealtimes to minimise tooth decay.

 - Don’t buy fruit and vegetable dishes that come with sauces.
 They often contain a lot of fat, salt and sugar.